 According to USDA’s Espeseth, “There were early concerns about disease related to abnormal immune responses.
 But we’ve never seen this.
-Nor have we seen such responses with extensive safety testing prior to the final licensing.”
+Nor have we seen such responses with extensive safety testing before the final licensing.”

-In most cases, immunity lasts at least five or six months, Espeseth says.
+In most cases, the immunity lasts at least five or six months, Espeseth says.
 “The recommendations are for dogs actively in the field, subject to exposure.
-For dogs in apartments or those that very seldom get out or reside in regions where Lyme disease isn’t prevalent, it’s probably not worthwhile.”
+For dogs in apartments or those that seldom get out or live in regions where Lyme disease isn’t prevalent, it’s probably not worthwhile.”

 To reduce the population of deer ticks, which transmit Lyme and other diseases and often attach to the deer mouse, EPA has licensed a product named Damminix.
-It consists of tubes stuffed with cotton balls treated with the pesticide permethrin.
+It comprises tubes stuffed with cotton balls treated with the pesticide permethrin.

 “The cotton balls mimic the nesting material for the deer mouse,” says George La Rocca, a product manager in EPA’s Office of Pesticide Programs.
 The label, he says, directs users to place the tubes containing the cotton balls in outdoor areas inhabited by mice, such as brush-covered and wooded areas.
 “It kills and repels ticks on the mice.
 It’s not meant to eradicate Lyme disease, but to reduce its incidence.”

 Debugging Your Home in Austin TX

 To protect pets from the discomfort and illness caused by fleas and ticks, it’s important to rid the pets of the pests.
 It’s also important to treat a pet’s environment to prevent or reduce the incidence of reinfestation, says FDA’s Larkins.